 - Cut net greenhouse gas emissions to zero by 2050.

 This matches the EU’s target, which is designed to meet the global temperature goals of the Paris Climate Agreement.

 - Renewables to make up 80 percent of electricity generation by 2030.

 - Accelerate planning and approval of new energy projects.

 - Simplify rules to replace aging wind turbines.

 This is ambitious.
 35 percent of German electricity generation is currently renewable.
 Coal was due to be phased out in 2038.
-Without nuclear, which neither the Social Democrats nor Greens support, Germany has had to import more Russian natural gas.
+Without nuclear, which neither the SPD nor Greens support, Germany has had to import more Russian natural gas.